OWASP/www-policy/operational/events.md

 ## Enhancing our mission through profit sharing

 Profits must re-invested in our mission, under the direction of the Event team.
-Unlike in previous policies, this policy actively encourages the event team to direct profits towards their preferred mission.
+Unlike in previous policies, this policy actively encourages the event team to direct net profits towards their preferred mission.
 The only unacceptable use of profits is to not use them, which is prohibited by non-profit compliance rules, and frowned upon by donors and sponsors.

 ### Investing in the future